eiipii/MLearnProjectDoc/doc/registers/UserStories.md

 US.0006 Lessons planing for VER-1
 ---------------------------------

-In the context of a lecture, a lesson plan can be defined.
+In the context of a lecture, a lessons plan can be defined.
-The plan will be used to guide the teacher in dependency of the current time and GPS location.
+The lessons plan will be used to guide the teacher in dependency of the current time and GPS location.
 It will be possible to define ad-hoc lessons independently of the plan.

-- For any lecture, the systems suggest to the user to create a lessons plan
+For any lecture without lessons plan, the systems suggest to the user to create a lessons plan

-- Teacher selects a lecture and starts the plan definition
+- Teacher selects a lecture and starts the lessons plan definition
 - Systems ask for basic plan parameters: duration, etc
 - System suggest different plan wizards: Periodical, weekly, custom.
 - The teacher gets a report with the days/hours generated and relevant holidays information.
 - The teacher accepts the plan or modifies it as long as it is required.

-A plan is just used to suggest and inform, so on every time the plan can be changed, event for lessons on the pass.
+A plan is just used to suggest and inform, so on every time the lessons plan can be changed, even for lessons on the pass.